Clinical Policy Bulletin: Peripheral Atherectomy and Thrombectomy Devices

 Member has vein bypass graft stenosis.

-Aetna considers mechanical or laser peripheral atherectomy experimental and investigational for all other indications becasue its effectiveness for indications other than the ones listed above has not been established.
+Aetna considers mechanical or laser peripheral atherectomy experimental and investigational for all other indications, including peripheral atherectomy of the renal artery, visceral artery, abdominal aorta, brachiocephalic trunk and branches, and iliac artery, because its effectiveness for these indications has not been established.

 The preferred technique for mechanical atherectomy involves the use of the Simpson Atherocath (directional atherectomy).
 Peripheral atherectomy/atheroablation with other mechanical or rotational devices or rotational aspiration atherectomy devices has not been shown to be effective.